(see Urinary Tract Infections (UTI).)

 Urinalysis and culture are routinely done at initial evaluation to check for asymptomatic bacteriuria.
 Diagnosis of symptomatic UTI is not changed by pregnancy.

-Treatment of symptomatic UTI is not changed by pregnancy, except drugs that may harm the fetus are avoided (see Table 2: Drugs in Pregnancy: Some Drugs With Adverse Effects During Pregnancy).
+Treatment of symptomatic UTI is not changed by pregnancy, except drugs that may harm the fetus are avoided (see see Some Drugs With Adverse Effects During Pregnancy).
 Because asymptomatic bacteriuria may lead to pyelonephritis, it should be treated with antibiotics similar to an acute UTI.

 Antibacterial drug selection is based on individual and local susceptibility and resistance patterns, but good initial empiric choices include the following:

 After treatment, proof-of-cure cultures are required.
-Women who have pyelonephritis or have had > 1 UTI may require suppressive therapy, usually with trimethoprim/sulfamethoxazole (before 34 wk) or nitrofurantoin, for the rest of the pregnancy.
+Women who have pyelonephritis or have had more than one UTI may require suppressive therapy, usually with trimethoprim/sulfamethoxazole (before 34 wk) or nitrofurantoin, for the rest of the pregnancy.
 In women who have bacteriuria with or without UTI or pyelonephritis, urine should be cultured monthly.